 Forest on Fire

-A settled summer drawing trees in the green forest of the Haliburton Highlands (2014) was followed by a summer watching footage of megafires burning in Saskatchewan (2015).
-I was anxious about the land and the green turning to brown.
+In 2014 I drew trees in the green forest of the Haliburton Highlands.
+The following summer I watched footage of megafires burning in Saskatchewan (2015).
 I examined images of the fires and carved them into wood.

 Postcards from Fort McMurray